XKNX/xknxproject/README.md

 ## Documentation

-Currently, xknxproject supports extracting (password protected) ETS5 and ETS6 projects and can obtain the following information:
+Currently, xknxproject supports extracting (password protected) ETS 4, 5 and 6 projects and can obtain the following information:

 * Areas, Lines, Devices and their individual address
 * CommunicationObjectInstance references for their devices (GA assignments)